yangke-release/chucky-ng/README.md

 Introduction
 --
-This program implements the missing checked detection method named "Chucky".
+This program implements the missing check detection method named "Chucky".
 Chucky statically taints source code and identifies anomalous or missing conditions linked to security-critical objects.
 Chucky analyzes functions for anomalies.
 To this end, the usage of symbols used by a function is analyzed by comparing the checks used in conjunction